The Trump stock market rally is under siege

 Wall Street no longer believes President Trump's agenda is a slam dunk.

-The Dow slumped 184 points Monday morning as Trump's stunning failure to repeal and replace Obamacare has spooked investors.
+The Dow fell on Monday for the eighth day in a row, its longest losing streak since 2011.

-By the afternoon, the Dow had recovered from the day's low point, but was still in the red.
-If the losses hold and the Dow ends down, it would be an eighth-straight down day.
-That hasn't happened since 2011.
+Trump's stunning failure to repeal and replace Obamacare spooked investors, sending the Dow sinking as many as 184 points in the first few minutes of trading.
+But the index rebounded from those early losses, closing down by 46 points.
+The Nasdaq eked out a gain of 0.1%.

-The market retreat is a reflection of rising fears on Wall Street that Trump's bold promises of sweeping tax reform, regulatory relief and infrastructure spending is in doubt.
+The recent market retreat is a reflection of rising fears on Wall Street that Trump's bold promises of sweeping tax reform, regulatory relief and infrastructure spending is in doubt.
 Investors have begun to contemplate that the Trump agenda will be delayed, watered down or even derailed.

 "Global financial markets are in a risk off mode after the political spectacle that unfolded last week on Capitol Hill," analysts at Rabobank wrote in a report on Monday.

-CNNMoney's Fear & Greed Index is now flashing "extreme fear."
+CNNMoney's Fear & Greed Index briefly tipped into "extreme fear."
 That's a dramatic reversal from "extreme greed" shortly after Trump took office.
 The Dow is on track for its first monthly decline since October and worst month since January 2016.

 Big banks, previously one of the hottest pockets of the market, suffered the worst losses on Monday.
 Morgan Stanley (MS) fell over 2%, while Goldman Sachs (GS) and Bank of America (BAC)shed over 1% apiece.